-Surfshark’s global server network numbers have reached 3,200+ servers in 65+ countries, nearly double their numbers from earlier this year.
+Surfshark’s global server network numbers have reached 3,200+ servers in 65 countries, nearly double their numbers from a little over a year ago.
 The network does an excellent job of unblocking streaming and gaming services, as well as other types of content and websites.

 Those servers are all operated without saving logs of any type, and the provider also accepts Bitcoin as payment for their considerable services.

 In addition to government-level encryption, the provider offers kill switch protection, ad and tracking cookies blocking, and DNS leak protection.
 It also offers Double VPN protection (called “Multi-Hop”), which routes your internet connection through two VPN servers, further obfuscating your actual IP address.

 Surfshark app support includes native apps for the Android, iOS, Linux, macOS, Windows, and Amazon Fire platforms.
 Chrome and Firefox browser extensions are also available.

 Router support is available as well.
 Users looking to protect large groups of users will appreciate Surfshark’s unlimited simultaneous connections allowance.

 Customer support is always available thanks to the provider’s 24/7 support chat, contact form, and support knowledge base.

 - Unlimited simultaneous connections